shady-cj/alx-higher_level_programming/0x06-python-classes/README.md

 ### 2. Size validation

 - Task: Write a class Square that defines a square by: (based on 1-square.py)
+* Private instance attribute: size
+* Instantiation with optional size: def __init__(self, size=0):
+size must be an integer, otherwise raise a TypeError exception with the message size must be an integer if size is less than 0, raise a ValueError exception with the message size must be >=
 - Files: 2-square.py, 2-main.py

 **USAGE**